 Early signs of shingles include burning or shooting pain and tingling or itching, usually on one side of the body or face.
 The pain can be mild to severe.
-Blisters then form and last from one to 14 days.
+Rashes or blisters appear anywhere from one to 14 days later.
 If shingles appears on your face, it may affect your vision or hearing.
-The pain of shingles may last for weeks, months or even years after the blisters have healed.
+The pain of shingles may last for weeks, months, or even years after the blisters have healed.

 NIH: National Institute of Allergy and Infectious Diseases

 - Shingles (American Academy of Family Physicians) Available in Spanish

 - Shingles (National Institute of Neurological Disorders and Stroke) - Short Summary

 - Shingles (Herpes Zoster) (American Academy of Dermatology)

 - Shingles (Herpes Zoster) (Centers for Disease Control and Prevention) Available in Spanish

 - Shingles: Hope through Research (National Institute of Neurological Disorders and Stroke) Available in Spanish

 - Chickenpox and Shingles Tests (American Association for Clinical Chemistry)

 - Shingles Transmission (Centers for Disease Control and Prevention) Available in Spanish